 Opportunities for networking and career employment with alumni worldwide

-Opportunity to participate in special business-law speaker series and the Leadership Foundations Program through the Corporate Institute
+Opportunity to participate in special business-law speaker series through the Corporate Institute

-- Required courses: business associations/corporations or corporations course, accounting-related course, and two additional courses from a field of seven.
+Required courses: business associations/corporations or corporations course, accounting-related course, and two additional courses from a field of seven.
 Concentration students may take a pro-seminar, introducing them to different areas of practice within business law, including meeting with a mentor who is a practicing lawyer.

 Second- and third-year J.D. students are eligible to study abroad for a semester at ten foreign schools, including Bocconi University in Milan, Italy, ranked among the top 20 international business schools by the Wall Street Journal, and Bucerius Law School in Hamburg, Germany, which offers an international and comparative business law program.

 Business Law Clinic: Under the guidance of experienced business law attorneys, students build transactional skills in the areas of drafting, problem solving, communication, client interviewing, negotiation, and ethics.